KevKibe/ML-Interview-Prep/DeepLearningNotes.md

 ## Transfer Learning
 - A technique where a pre-trained model is used as a startig point for training a new model on a different but related task.
 For example, a pretrained CNN model trained on large image classification dataset such as Image Net can be used as a feature extractorfor an image classification task with a smaller dataset.
+- Can b e done through feature extraction where only the last layer of the model is trained and fine-tuning where all the layers of the model are trained.
+- Feature extraction is faster and easier but may have lower accuracy but fine-tuning is more time and computation consuming but has higher accuracy.
 ```
 from keras.applications.vgg16 import VGG16
 # load the pretrained model